Mary Immaculate Hospital in Jamaica went bankrupt in 2009.

 Hospital Closings As A 2013 Mayoral Campaign Issue ?

 Manhattan Borough President Scott Stringer is widely seen to be running for mayor of New York City in the 2013 election, and residents in the Lower West Side are hoping that hospital closings will become a campaign issue.
 At a community forum in Chelsea on Feb.
 16, Mr. Stringer delivered a maverick speech, in which he committed to helping the Lower West Side of Manhattan fight for a full-service hospital to replace St. Vincent’s.
-He was the only major city politician to attend the forum.
+He was the only major city politician to attend the forum.* (But Mr. Stringer, who had received almost $8,000 in campaign contributions from the Rudin family, voted to give the powerful real estate development family the right to build a $1 billion zone-busting luxury condominium and townhouse complex on the former site of St. Vincent's.)
 The city council member most residents are turning to for help in restoring a full-service hospital in the Lower West Side is Speaker Christine Quinn, but she has a predictably poor track record in fighting for working class New Yorkers (She refuses to support paid sick leave.), much less to save New York City hospitals from closing.